bboxy/bitfire/readme.txt

 +link_load_next_comp_jmp $2000	;will load next file and decompress it on the fly and afterwards jump to $2000 to execute the loaded part

-link_player_irq			;links the raster-irq to the base-irq reset_drive			;resets the drive, so the laoder can be reuploaded later again and teh drive is free for own stuff like drive-code request_disk .num		;command the floppy to check for given side#, will return as soon as the new diskside is detected setup_sync .frames		;setup frame counter to wait for $0000-$7fff frames sync				;wait for sync to happen or expire
+link_player_irq			;links the raster-irq to the base-irq reset_drive			;resets the drive, so the laoder can be reuploaded later again and the drive is free for own stuff like drive-code request_disk .num		;command the floppy to check for given side#, will return as soon as the new diskside is detected setup_sync .frames		;setup frame counter to wait for $0000-$7fff frames sync				;wait for sync to happen or expire